 Solving Side Effects from ADHD Medications

-Loss of Appetite: Before an ADHD child starts drug therapy, it’s important for you and your doctor to determine a dietary baseline.
+Loss of Appetite: Before an ADHD child starts drug therapy, it’s important for you and your doctor to determine a nutritional baseline.
 During the first month, it’s common for appetite suppression to peak and, later, to normalize.
 If appetite loss is severe, request that your child be switched to a different stimulant or another class of medication.

 Sleep Problems: Because ADHD itself can cause sleep difficulties, it’s not always clear whether the disorder or the medication is the problem.
 Again, it’s important to monitor your child’s sleep patterns before he starts medication.
-If a medication is causing insomnia, adjusting dose amounts and times can make a difference.
+If a medication is causing difficulty sleeping, adjusting dose amounts and times can make a difference.
 Dr. Roy Boorady of New York University suggests that taking a medication a half-hour earlier in the morning can often help alleviate sleep difficulties.
 If sleep problems persist, your doctor might lower the dose or switch medications.

 Facial Tics: While children with ADHD are at increased risk of developing facial tics — rapid eye blinking, nose scrunching, twitches — stimulants may also cause or exacerbate them.
 It can take several weeks, or, in some cases, months, for stimulant-associated tics to appear.
 Lowering the medication dose, switching to another stimulant, or another class of drugs can help.